Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Physical-Connectivity-and-Interface-Status/README.md

 ## Bonus Tips
 ### Tip #1 - The `show ip interface brief` command provides a quick health check of all interfaces.
 For diagnosing Layer 1 issues, check the link status and line protocol columns:
 - **Administratively Down / Down** — Interface is disabled with `shutdown` command
-- **Down / Down (no cable)** — No physical connection detected (self-explanatory)
-- **Down / Down (with cable connected)** — Cable may be damaged, connectors improperly seated, wrong cable type or pinout, or the connected devices may be defective or misconfigured
+- **Down / Down** — No physical connection detected — There may be no cable, cable may be damaged, connectors improperly seated, wrong cable type or pinout, or the remote device may be powered off or have a defective port

 <p align="center">
   <table align="center">